Is Trading Coupons Illegal?

 Once these decisions have been made, the company then decides how long the promotion will run, designs the coupon and then schedules the coupon for distribution.

-All of this takes a lot of planning and a lot of paychecks to complete.
+All of this takes a lot of planning.
 If the company goes way over budget, it may have to possibly cut out future promotions, such as distributing a coupon in the southern states in November.
 If the company comes within budget, future promotions have a better chance of being activated.

 How Does Unethical Coupon Trading Affect All of This?